|

 Purple Crayon.

-resources is that unless you are a professional illustrator, you do not need illustrations to accompany your manuscript.
+to a publishing house), one of the things you'll learn is that unless you are a professional illustrator, you do not need illustrations to accompany your manuscript.

 Publishers prefer to select the illustrator for your book because they take many issues into account.
 For instance,